kmcluckie/hatchet/README.md

 To see the loading spinner adding a `sleep()` cal to the `LocationController` may be necessary.

 Tests are available for the `LocationController`.
-Run with `sail artisan tests`.
+Run with `sail artisan test`.

 ## Notes